Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Introduction

 It is important to understand to which extent the spectral asymptotics~(\ref{eq:Intro.Weyl-|DpaDp|-tau})--(\ref{eq:Intro.Weyl-DpaDp-tau}), semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) and integration formulas~(\ref{eq:Intro.bint-aDp-tau})--(\ref{eq:Intro.bint-|DpaDp|-tau}) above continue to hold whenever the corresponding r.h.s.\ make sense.
 Note that, from a spectral theoretic perspective, this involves considering \emph{unbounded} potentials.
 On $\R^n$ or bounded domains in $\R^n$, the extension of the semiclassical Weyl laws to optimal $L^r$-spaces of potentials was made possible by the CLR inequality of Cwikel~\cite{Cw:AM77}, Lieb~\cite{Li:BAMS76, Li:1980}, and Rozenblum~\cite{Ro:SMD72,Ro:SM76}.

 The approach of Cwikel~\cite{Cw:AM77} relied on proving some weak-Schatten quasi-norm estimates for Birman-Schwinger operators that were conjectured by Simon~\cite{Si:TAMS76}.
-Combining these estimates with the perturbation theory of Birman-Solomyak further enables us to extends the spectral asymptotics for eigenvalues of Birman-Schwinger operators and the integration formulas to the relevant $L^r$-classes.
+Combining these estimates with the perturbation theory of Birman-Solomyak further enables us to extend the spectral asymptotics for eigenvalues of Birman-Schwinger operators and the integration formulas to the relevant $L^r$-classes.
 We refer to~\cite{LSZ:PLMS20, Ro:JST22, RS:EMS21, So:PLMS95, SZ:MS22}, and the references therein, for various extensions of the Cwikel estimates.

 In this monograph, we lay down a general process for extending to ``$L^r$-potentials'' the spectral asymptotics~(\ref{eq:Intro.Weyl-|DpaDp|-tau})--(\ref{eq:Intro.Weyl-DpaDp-tau}).
-This will then allow us to extend to this class of potential the semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) and integration formulas~(\ref{eq:Intro.bint-aDp-tau})--(\ref{eq:Intro.bint-|DpaDp|-tau}).
-Conceptually, this is only a mere elaboration of the approaches of Birman-Solomyak~(see, e.g., \cite{BS:AMST80}) and Simon~\cite{Si:TAMS76} to semiclassical Weyl laws for $L^r$-potentials.
+This will then allow us to extend to this class of potentials the semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) and integration formulas~(\ref{eq:Intro.bint-aDp-tau})--(\ref{eq:Intro.bint-|DpaDp|-tau}).
+Conceptually, this is merely an elaboration of the approaches of Birman-Solomyak~(see, e.g., \cite{BS:AMST80}) and Simon~\cite{Si:TAMS76} to semiclassical Weyl laws for $L^r$-potentials.
 The only technical difference here is that, as we are working in a noncommutative setting, we need to work with \emph{noncommutative} $L^r$-spaces.

 We proceed as follows.
 Suppose that Condition~\textup{(W)} holds and $\tau$ is the restriction of a positive faithful trace $\tau:\sM\rightarrow \C$, where $\sM\subseteq \sL(\sH)$ is the von Neumann algebra generated by $\sA$ (i.e., its weak closure in $\sL(\sH)$).
 As $\tau$ is finite, for any $r\in [1,\infty)$ we may define the noncommutative $L^r$-space $L_r(\sM)$\footnote{Throughout this monograph we shall use subscripts for the exponents of NC $L^p$-spaces.} as the closure of $\sM$ with respect to the Banach norm $x\rightarrow \|x\|_r:= \left(\tau\big[|x|^r\big]\right)^{\frac1{r}}$.